Mitch Mitchell: Death

-Mitchell played as a guest musician at the first Experience Hendrix tour that premiered in Seattle, Washington and ran from February 22, 2004 to February 26, 2004.
-Off and on, Mitchell returned as a guest artist.
-He was part of the 2008 Experience Hendrix Tour which for nearly four weeks in October and November 2008 travelled on an 18-city tour of the US, finishing in Portland, Oregon.
+Mitchell played as a guest musician on the first Experience Hendrix tour, which opened in Seattle, Washington, and ran from 22 to 26 February 2004.
+He later joined the 2008 Experience Hendrix Tour, an 18-city US tour that ended in Portland, Oregon, on 7 November.
 The tour also featured Billy Cox, Buddy Guy, Jonny Lang, Robby Krieger, Kenny Wayne Shepherd, Eric Johnson, Cesar Rosas, David Hidalgo, Brad Whitford, Hubert Sumlin, Chris Layton, Eric Gales, and Mato Nanji.

-Five days after the tour ended, Mitchell died in his sleep on 12 November, in his room at the Benson Hotel in Portland of natural causes.
-Mitchell had been in ill health for many years due to an immune system disorder and cancer.
-Mitchell had suffered bouts of extreme fatigue in 2007 and 2008, but he had recovered from them after a few days' rest.
-By the end of the 2008 show, however, Mitchell was playing only two or three songs and always with a backup drummer alongside.
-At his last concert in Portland, Oregon, Mitchell looked so weak that his drum technician and tour manager asked him to sit out the entire show.
-The drum tech filled in for him on the drums on this, the last show of the tour, and the last show of his life.
-Afterwards, he asked to rest up for a few days due to exhaustion.
-From Seattle, he had planned to return to his home in England.
-The tour manager respected Mitchell's request but had outspoken reservations about its wisdom.
+Five days after the tour ended, Mitchell was found dead in his Portland hotel room on 12 November 2008.
+Erin Patrick, a deputy medical examiner, said that Mitchell appeared to have died of natural causes.
+Tour spokesman Bob Merlis said that Mitchell had remained in Portland for a four-day holiday and had planned to leave on the day he died.
+Merlis, who had seen him perform two weeks earlier in Los Angeles, said that Mitchell had appeared healthy and upbeat.
+The Guardian also reported that Mitchell had just completed the Experience Hendrix tribute tour at the time of his death.
+Reflecting on Mitchell's legacy, Janie Hendrix, chief executive of the Experience Hendrix Tour and Jimi Hendrix' stepsister said, "He was a wonderful man, a brilliant musician and a true friend.
+His role in shaping the sound of the Jimi Hendrix Experience cannot be underestimated."

 Legacy

 Queen drummer Roger Taylor has described Mitchell as his early role model.
 He said: "I still think listening to Mitch Mitchell, especially the early stuff with Hendrix, is just fantastic".
 Matt Sorum, drummer with the Cult, Guns N' Roses, and Velvet Revolver, has praised his "pure musicianship" and called him "one of the greatest drummers of all time".

 Janie Hendrix, Jimi Hendrix's stepsister and CEO of the Experience Hendrix Tour with which Mitchell had been playing said of the drummer: "He was a wonderful man, a brilliant musician and a true friend.
 His role in shaping the sound of the Jimi Hendrix Experience cannot be underestimated.

-The Police drummer Stewart Copeland named the Jimi Hendrix Experience's debut album Are You Experienced as one of the 12 records that changed his life, saying, "Mitch Mitchell blew me away, of course [...] the shit he did was remarkable.
+Drummer for The Police, Stewart Copeland named the Jimi Hendrix Experience's debut album Are You Experienced as one of the 12 records that changed his life, saying, "Mitch Mitchell blew me away, of course [...] the shit he did was remarkable.
 All of this stuff I did that I was rather proud of, I thought I came up with it.
 But no, I got it from Mitch."